ecalatayudc/Big_data_2020/README.md

 <img src="images/screen7.png" width="500">

-This project integrates several docker services linked through docker-compose.
+This project integrates several docker services linked through docker-compose for later deployment in Google Cloud.

 Zookeeper and kafka are used to create the topic flight_delay_classification_request.
 Afterwards, the distance records are imported into MongoDB.
 Then, the flight predictor is executed using spark-submit.
 Finally the web application is started with flask.